Text by CLOT Magazine

-TodaysArt is an annual international festival of art, music, and technology taking place in The Hague, Netherlands.
-Since its inception in 2005, TodaysArt has been committed to pushing boundaries and has stood out in the festival landscape presenting visually immersive art, innovative sensory experiences, experimental music along with top club headliners.
-TodaysArt is a network organisation that continuously engages in multinational collaborations, forming close working relationships with leading artists, and acts as a platform to connect creatives and thinkers from around the world with each other and with audiences.
+TodaysArt is an annual international art, music, and technology festival in The Hague, Netherlands.
+Since its inception in 2005, TodaysArt has been committed to pushing boundaries and has stood out in the festival landscape, presenting visually immersive art, innovative sensory experiences, experimental music, and top club headliners.
+They engage in multinational collaborations, forming close working relationships with leading artists, and act as a platform to connect creatives and thinkers from around the world with each other and with audiences.

 TodaysArt will consider how awareness can substantially alter our attitudes about the world and explore the importance of creativity and philosophy in accelerating humanity into the new digital universe.
-Instead of dwelling on the tired stereotypes of apocalyptic worlds and insubordinate AI, the theme will instead concentrate on the diverse possibilities that the technological revolution will bring.
-It will ponder fundamental questions about humanity’s significance and responsibility in our technological tomorrow, the relevance of art, philosophy, and morality, and how large the divide between biology and technology really is.
+Instead of dwelling on the tired stereotypes of apocalyptic worlds and insubordinate AI, the theme will concentrate on the diverse possibilities of the technological revolution.
+It will ponder fundamental questions about humanity’s significance and responsibility in our technological tomorrow, the relevance of art, philosophy, and morality, and the large divide between biology and technology.
 Rising avant-garde creatives will produce unusual and impactful ways of engagement, subjecting the audience’s senses to extraordinary optical and auditory experiences generated by new technology.